kaizhu256/battletech-mod-cheat/README.md

     // cheat - skip intro
     "cheat_introskip_on": "1",

+    // cheat - in roguetech, disable engine-limits on heatsinks and jumpjets
+    // (roguetech-compatible)
+    "cheat_enginevalidation_off": "1",

     // cheat - mechbay2 and mechbay3 can repair 2nd and 3rd mech simultaneously
     "cheat_mechbayrepair_multi": "",